Blithe-Chiang/fast-clone/README.md

 $ ./fasterclone.py https://github.com/Blithe-Chiang/breakfast.git

+### how

-Perform `git clone` https://github.com.cnpmjs.org/Blithe-Chiang/breakfast.git since using this URL will be faster than the original URL in China Mainland.
+It will perform `git clone` https://github.com.cnpmjs.org/Blithe-Chiang/breakfast.git since using this URL will be **faster** than the original URL in China Mainland.

-When clone done, replace https://github.com.cnpmjs.org/Blithe-Chiang/breakfast.git with https://github.com/Blithe-Chiang/breakfast.git in `breakfast/.git/config`
+When the cloning is completed, restore the original url in `breakfast/.git/config` (breakfast is the repo name).